Sabine Lisicki: 2015: First Premier Mandatory semifinal and most aces record

 Lisicki had a rough start to the year, losing in the first rounds at the Brisbane International (champion in doubles with Hingis), the Sydney International and the Australian Open, losing to Shvedova, Suárez Navarro, and Mladenovic respectively.
 She finally picked up her first win of the year in Dubai beating Monica Niculescu before bowing out to Ana Ivanovic.
 Lisicki would then suffer more first round losses in Doha to Barbora Záhlavová-Strýcová and in Kuala Lumpur to eventual finalist Alexandra Dulgheru.

 Lisicki rediscovered her form during the North American swing.
 At Indian Wells, she beat Roberta Vinci to record her first ever win at the tournament.
 She continued winning by beating Sara Errani and Caroline Garcia to advance to the quarterfinals.
 In the quarterfinals, she beat the defending champion Flavia Pennetta in a three set thriller, saving three match points to advance to the semifinals for the first time at a Premier Mandatory event.
 She lost to Jelena Janković in the semifinals in three sets despite leading by a set and a break.
 Lisicki carried her good form over to Miami where she beat fellow countrywoman Julia Görges, Ana Ivanovic, and Sara Errani to advance to her second Premier Mandatory quarterfinal in a row.
 She lost to eventual champion Serena Williams in the quarterfinals in three sets.

 Lisicki then played for Germany in the semifinals against Russia at the Fed Cup where she lost to Anastasia Pavlyuchenkova in three sets despite having a match point in the second set.
 She also played in the doubles with Andrea Petkovic but the pair lost to Pavlyuchenkova and Elena Vesnina to give Russia the win and a place in the final.

-Lisicki began her clay season in Stuttgart and was handed her first career double bagel loss to Zarina Diyas in the first round.
+Lisicki began on clay in Stuttgart and was handed her first career double bagel loss to Zarina Diyas in the first round.
 This followed with another first round exit at the Madrid Open to CoCo Vandeweghe.
 Lisicki then played at the Internazionali BNL d'Italia and picked up her first clay win by beating Sloane Stephens before losing to Timea Bacsinszky in straight sets.
 She then played at the Nuremberg Cup and lost in the second round to Lara Arruabarrena in three sets despite having a match point in the third set.
 Lisicki then played at the French Open as the 20th seed.
 She beat Monica Puig in the first round in straight sets.
 In the second round, after winning the first set, her opponent Daria Gavrilova retired, allowing Lisicki to advance to the third round, where she was defeated by eventual finalist, Lucie Šafářová in straight sets.